ttuegel/loops/README.md

 The correspondence between the list monad and the loop monad is not a coincidence!
 GHC uses stream fusion to reduce (some) uses of lists to simple loops so that the evaluated list is never held in memory.
 Unfortunately, using lists as loops is dangerous in performance-sensitive code because the fusion rules may fail to fire, leaving you with a fully-evaluated list on the heap!
-Libraries that rely on fusion require extensive use of inlining, which increases compile time and memory usage dramatically.
-These are the limitations that inspired me to write this library.
 A `Loop` can only evaluate one iteration at a time, so there is no larger data structure that needs to be fused.
 Consequently, performance is less fragile.

 You might complain that this style of programming does not fit Haskell very well, but I would contend just the opposite.
 As I mentioned above, lists are the